ccurley/getting_and_cleaning_data/README.md

 repeating the same error twice, or each method works.

 (I would point out to people who know me that I didn't use a for statement.
 Small victories.)

+The function code is not especially efficient on purpose -- could have used fewer data frames and substitutions.
+I broke it out this way this way because I wanted to be able to follow along and debug errors more easily.
+I found it easy to get lost in this exercise and I preferred inefficiency to perplexation.

 Use read.table with header flaged true to view the output files.
 Note, being an idiot and extracting the text files with excel, then peforming text-to-data, may result in misaligned descriptive column names -- use read.table unless you also want to waste as much time as I did debugging a function that did not need to be debugged.